liamwilley/emerald/_posts/2016-01-01-The-Future-of-User-Experience.md

 ---
-title: 2016: The Future of User Experience
+title: 2016: THE FUTURE OF USER EXPERIENCES
 ---

 What’s happened with UX?